njiads/ChatGPT-Clone/README.md

 pip install pymongo

-4. Verify Installations
-To verify that Flask and PyMongo were successfully installed, run:
+• Verify Installations:To verify that Flask and PyMongo were successfully installed, run:

 pip list

 You should see both Flask and PyMongo in the list of installed packages.

-6. Configure VS Code to Use the Python Interpreter
+4. Configure VS Code to Use the Python Interpreter
-7.

 VS Code should automatically detect the global Python interpreter, but if you encounter issues, follow these steps:

 • Press Ctrl+Shift+P (or Cmd+Shift+P on macOS) to open the Command Palette.